likebike/fasteval/README.md

 ## Features
+* Safe execution of untrusted expressions.
 * Works with stable Rust.
 * Supports interpretation (i.e. parse & eval) as well as compiled execution (i.e. parse, compile, eval).
-* Variables and Custom Functions.
+* Supports Variables and Custom Functions.
-* Safe for execution of untrusted expressions.
-* Good base for building higher-level languages.
+* `fasteval` is a good base for building higher-level languages.
-* Many built-in functions and constants.
+* Supports many built-in functions and constants.
 * Supports all the standard algebraic unary and binary operators (+ - * / ^ %),
   as well as comparisons (< <= == != >= >) and logical operators (&& ||) with
   short-circuit support.